-Frequency of Verification:

-At the time of enrollment, and every two years during licensing reviews

-C-1: Summary of Services Covered (2 of 2)

-- b.
-Provision of Case Management Services to Waiver Participants.
-Indicate how case management is furnished to waiver participants (select one): - Not applicable Case management is not furnished as a distinct activity to waiver participants. - Applicable Case management is furnished as a distinct activity to waiver participants.
-Check each that applies: - As a waiver service defined in Appendix C-3.
-Do not complete item C-1-c. - As a Medicaid State plan service under §1915(i) of the Act (HCBS as a State Plan Option).
-Complete item C-1-c. - As a Medicaid State plan service under §1915(g)(1) of the Act (Targeted Case Management).
-Complete item C-1-c. - As an administrative activity.
-Complete item C-1-c. - c.
-Delivery of Case Management Services.
-Specify the entity or entities that conduct case management functions on behalf of waiver participants:

-C-2: General Service Specifications (1 of 3)

-a.
-Criminal History and/or Background Investigations.
-Specify the State's policies concerning the conduct of criminal history and/or background investigations of individuals who provide waiver services (select one):

-No. Criminal history and/or background investigations are not required.
+OLTSS - Office of Long Term Services and Supports Frequency of Verification: At the time of enrollment, and every five years during revalidation reviews . o d iv C. Povicinant Convices ena ix C: Participant Services C-1: Summary of Services Covered (2 of 2) ovision of Case Management Services to Waiver Participants.
+Indicate how case management is furnished to waiver ticipants (select one): - Not applicable - Case management is not furnished as a distinct activity to waiver participants.
+0 Applicable - Case management is furnished as a distinct activity to waiver participants.
+Check each that applies: As a waiver service defined in Appendix C-3.
+Do not complete item C-1-c.
+As a Medicaid state plan service under §1915(i) of the Act (HCBS as a State Plan Option).
+Complete item C-1-c.
+As a Medicaid state plan service under §1915(g)(1) of the Act (Targeted Case Management).
+Complete item C-1-c.
+As an administrative activity.
+Complete item C-1-c.
+As a primary care case management system service under a concurrent managed care authority.
+Complete item C-1-c. .
+De ivery of Case Management Services.
+Specify the entity or entities that conduct case management functions on behalf of v vaiver participants: end ix C: Participant Services C-2: General Service Specifications (1 of 3) .
+Cri minal History and/or Background Investigations.
+Specify the state's policies concerning the conduct of criminal ory and/or background investigations of individuals who provide waiver services (select one): O No. Criminal history and/or background investigations are not required.
+Yes.

-• Yes.
 Criminal history and/or background investigations are required.
 Specify: (a) the types of positions (e.g., personal assistants, attendants) for which such investigations must be conducted; (b) the scope of such investigations (e.g., state, national); and, (c) the process for ensuring that mandatory investigations have been conducted.
-State laws, regulations and policies referenced in this description are available to CMS upon request through the Medicaid or the operating agency (if applicable):
+State laws, regulations and policies referenced in this description are available to

+CMS upon request through the Medicaid or the operating agency (if applicable):